Megatokio/kilipili/README.md

 ## Other
 - `[done]` cpu load sensor
 - `[done]` **malloc** replacement which doesn't fail to return available memory
-- `[todo]` Audio
+- `[test]` I2C BlockDevice
+- `[test]` QSPI flash BlockDevice

 ## Resources & restrictions
-- Uses CPU core 1, 3 DMA channels and 2 state machines in PIO 1.
+- Uses CPU core 1, 3 DMA channels and 2 state machines in PIO 1 for video.
-  (The 2 other state machines will probably be used for audio)
+  Upt to 2 DMA channels and the other state machines are used for audio.
 - Some video modes require excessive high system clock in high screen resolutions.
 - Pixel clock restricted to full MHz.
 - System clock must be a multiple of the pixel clock.